open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 ### Enum value

 For variables which accept a known value out of a set, i.e., an enum value, SDK implementations MAY support additional values not listed here.
-For variables accepting an enum value, if the user provides a value the SDK does not recognize, the SDK MUST generate a warning and gracefully ignore the setting.
+For variables accepting an enum value, if the user provides a value the SDK does not recognize, the SDK MUST generate a warning and gracefully ignore the setting, or cause the application to fail on initializationr.

 If a null object (empty, no-op) value is acceptable, then the enum value representing it MUST be `"none"`.